DARIAH-DE/TopicsExplorer/README.md

 PyInstaller creates a `*.spec` file in which the whole freezing process is configured.
 For example, if data needs to be copied (in this project: `schema.sql`), it is configured there.
 In general, you have the choice between a "closed" single executable, and a directory where the executable and resources are located.
 The application opens, obviously, in case of a directory _much faster_.
 It is also easier to copy data afterwards.

+> It is strongly recommended to create a new, clean virtualenv from which the application will be frozen.
+Other packages that are not needed by the application itself may be packaged by PyInstaller, for whatever reason, which unnecessarily inflates the whole thing.
+It is also strongly recommended to delete the `gui.py` module, otherwise PyQt5 (~ 100 MB) will be frozen in any case.

 To freeze the backend, merge `master` (or whatever branch you want to freeze) into the `freeze-backend` branch:

 ```